BenConway/benconway.art/content/science/natural_cycles.md

 <br/>

 This is an illustration of the Earth's nitrogen, water, and carbon cycles.
+These natural processes are important to the entire ecosystem.
+Most images only show one of these cycles, so I decided to create an image that showed all three together.
 Reservoirs (places where material accumulates) are indicated with letters, processes that exchange material between reservoirs are indicated with numbers.